arista/reknow/README.md

 Building React components with Reknow is fairly straightforward.
 Components can directly access Entities, properties, relationships, indexes, etc. out of Reknow, and components are free to invoke actions on model objects directly.

-Where things get tricky is subscribing a React component to changes in Reknow model objects.
-This is where the `useQuery` hook comes into play.
+Where things get tricky is reacting to changes in Reknow model objects.
+When a model object changes, Reknow tends to minimize the impact on the resulting React components, so as to avoid needless re-rendering.
+In exchange for this efficiency, React components must explicitly subscribe to the model object changes that will cause them to re-render.

+This is where the `useQuery` hook comes into play.  `useQuery` will evaluate a function, and if any dependency of that function changes, the component will re-render.
+In general, each component is responsible for wrapping its change-sensitive data with `useQuery`.
+This is true even if the component is passed a Reknow model object as a parameter.

 Consider [TodoListView](https://github.com/arista/reknow/tree/main/docs/todoapp/src/app/TodoListView.tsx), which takes a `TodoList` as a parameter:

 ```
 export const TodoListView: React.FC<{todoList: TodoList}> = (params) => {